Realization of rigid C*-bicategories as bimodules over type II$_1$ von Neumann algebras: Rigid C -bicategories

 \subsection{The C$^*$-bicategory $\sBMod_\bB$}

 \,\\ Let $\bB$ be a C$^*$-bicategory as above.
 From now on we assume in addition that it is rigid in the sense of Definition \ref{def:rigid}.
-Proceeding as in Section 4 and 5 in \cite{y}, it can be shown that \textit{special} C$^*$-Frobenius algebras in $\bB$ (as objects), their bimodules (as 1-morphisms) and bimodule maps (as 2-morphisms) constitute a rigid bicategory, denoted by $\BMod_\bB$.
-In general, $\BMod_\bB$ is \textit{not} a C$^*$-bicategory since $\BMod_\bB(A,B)$ may not be closed under the *-map on bimodule maps $f\mapsto f^*$, thus not a C$^*$-category.
+Proceeding as in Section 4 and 5 in \cite{y}, it can be shown that \textit{special} C$^*$-Frobenius algebras in $\bB$ (as objects), their bimodules (as 1-morphisms) and bimodule maps (as 2-morphisms) constitute a \emph{rigid} bicategory, denoted by $\BMod_\bB$.
+In general, the $*$-structure on $\bB$ does \emph{not} define a $*$-structure on $\BMod_\bB$ since $\BMod_\bB(A,B)$ need not be closed under the $*$-map on bimodule maps $f \mapsto f^*$.

 To continue our discussion, we need to describe the sub-bicategory $\sBMod_\bB$ whose 1-morphisms are \textit{special} bimodules, see Definition \ref{def:specialX}, over special C$^*$-Frobenius algebras in more details.
 We point out that most of the results of this section are well known to experts, at least when $\bB$ is a tensor C$^*$-category.